CrookedPoe/Zelda-Object-Manager/README.md

 ```

 ```
-ZeldaObjectManager.exe export zobj -m -e="file.cfg" -o="output.bin" -s06="input.zobj" 0x06021F78 -s06="input_2.zobj" 0x06013F38
+ZeldaObjectManager.exe export zobj -m -o="output.bin" -s06="input.zobj" 0x06021F78 -s06="input_2.zobj" 0x06013F38
 ```
 `-m` is an optinal argument that enables the output of a "map" of the final output file.
 This will be a text file named the same as your output file.
-`-e` is an optional argument where you can provide a configuration file (with a different specification) that will embed any sort of given data into the final output binary.
+`-e` is an optional argument where you can provide a configuration file (with a different specification) that will embed any sort of given data into the final output binary.\*
-`-o[XX]` is a required argument where you specify the directory and/or filename of your final output file.
+`-o[p][XX][XXXXXX]` is a required argument where you specify the directory and/or filename of your final output file.
 There is an optional part so that if you specify a segment number with your output file, the output file will be allocated to that segment.
 By default it will write to segment `0x06`.
+In addition, if you provide a full segment offset, the file will be written starting at the specified offset.
+If `p` is detected, the file will be padded to the start offset.
 `-sXX` is a required argument where you specify and load a file into one of sixteen zero-indexed different segments.
 Note that the segments are in hexadecimal format, so segment `-s10` is  unsupported, but `-s0A` is perfectly valid.
 Do note that if a display list references data that is not in a currently loaded segment, it will be ignored.
 `0xXXXXXXXX` every display list offset that occurs after loading a segment is pulled from the currently loaded segment.
 This means that if you load a different segment after a display list
 entry, it will pull from the next one instead.